medelfor/surreal-docs-documentation/surdocs/docs/reference/tags.md

 #### @ref
 Syntax: `@ref <reference> [text]`, can be inlined

 Provides an inline reference to a related entity.
 The entity is determined by the `<reference>` which can be the name of the referenced entity, qualified or not or a path to it. `<reference>` can be enclosed in double quotes if it contains spaces.
-If `[text]` is provided in the resulting documentation, the link to the referenced entity will be shown as "text" and not as "reference". `@ref` can be used inside descriptions used by other tags and inside the main description.
+If `[text]` is provided in the resulting documentation, the link to the referenced entity will be shown as "text" and not as "reference".
+Inside `[text]` double quotes can be escaped with a backslash `\\`. `@ref` can be used inside descriptions used by other tags and inside the main description.

 The reference can be:
  - a simple name e.g. `Function`;